Is Bitcoin Too Volatile for Treasury Management

 It is understandable that treasurers are looking towards alternative solutions, especially with the enticements above.
 However, the digital assets market is much greater than just bitcoin.
-Corporate treasurers should familiarize themselves with safer financial products, such as digital securities.
+Corporate treasurers should familiarize themselves with less volatile financial products, such as digital securities.
 Digital securities are regulated financial instruments that represent an underlying asset, such as stocks, bonds and funds with the added benefits of blockchain technology enabling peer to peer transfers, instant settlement and lower transaction costs.

 When looking for safer and more secure financial structures during the business assessment and investment due diligence process, one must weigh a variety of components.
 Registered financial products can be more attractive than their unregistered counterparts, as many include additive protections, such as mandatory AML/KYC compliance and the use of independent identity attestation parties.
 One potentially ideal digital security for corporate treasurers is one that is overseen by a regulatory body that requires independent auditing, custody of assets in a trust, and transparent financial reporting.

-It’s safe to say that taking a step by step, composed approach towards business digitization can be expected to align best with the treasurer's risk appetite.
+It’s safe to say that taking a step by step, composed approach towards business digitization can be expected to align best with treasurer's risk appetite.
 Treasurers are concerned with the implementation of a digital asset, and have to amend existing workflows and backend technologies to account for its intricacies.
 For example, holding digital assets requires the use of digital wallets, specialized liquidity providers, and different pricing feeds, compared to traditional financial asset classes.
 Starting with an easily digestible digital asset, like a low volatility token, can help ease the transitional burden of accounting, operational, and reporting configuration challenges, while minimizing monetary apprehension.

 An opportune first step to addressing a treasurer’s workflow and safe-keeping responsibilities, is a familiar financial structure.
 This approach can help remove some of the initial internal approvals and reluctance burden and treasurers can begin to adapt a modern technology into their existing operations.
-One existing opportunity in the digital assets market for treasurers is the Arca U.S. Treasury Fund, a closed-end, ‘40 Act fund that invests in a portfolio consisting primarily of U.S. Treasuries, that issues its shares as a digital security, ArCoin.
+One existing opportunity in the digital assets market for treasurers could be the Arca U.S. Treasury Fund, a closed-end, ‘40 Act fund that invests in a portfolio consisting primarily of U.S. Treasuries, that issues its shares as a digital security, ArCoin.
 The Fund utilizes an existing regulatory structure while leveraging blockchain technology to shorten settlement timelines, enable 24/7/365 peer-peer transferability, and remove intermediaries.